ZcashFoundation/zebra/README.md

 for your platform:

 1. Install [`cargo` and `rustc`](https://www.rust-lang.org/tools/install).
+   - Zebra requires Rust 1.63, due to [a compiler performance regression in Rust 1.64](https://github.com/ZcashFoundation/zebra/issues/5091).
-   - Zebra is tested with the latest `stable` Rust version.
+     Zebra is also tested with the latest `stable` Rust version.
      Earlier versions are not supported or tested.
 Any Zebra release can remove support for older Rust versions, without any notice.
-     (Rust 1.59 and earlier are definitely not supported, due to missing features.)
 2. Install Zebra's build dependencies:
    - **libclang:** the `libclang`, `libclang-dev`, `llvm`, or `llvm-dev` packages, depending on your package manager
    - **clang** or another C++ compiler: `g++`, `Xcode`, or `MSVC`